A Beginner’s Guide to Counting Macros (Fats, Carbs, and Protein)

 To better measure, count, and track your macros, we recommending finding an online macro-Counter.

-For instance, IIFYM.com has an extremely helpful and simple calculator you can use to better go in depth about the numbers you should try to hit each day.
+We have created an extremely helpful and simple IIFYM calculator you can use to better go in depth about the numbers you should try to hit each day.